 When your motor home is loaded you should have it weighed.
 The actual weight of the motor home, passengers, all options, liquids, the hitch weight of your towed vehicle and your personal cargo is important for you to know so you do not exceed the GVWR.
-There are two important factors when loading your motorhome, total weight and balance.
+There are two important factors when loading your motor home, total weight and balance.

-It is imperative that you verify compliance within all applicable weight ratings (refer to the chassis manual for all chassis ratings).
-Overloading your motorhome will void the Limited Warranty and the warranties of many component part manufacturers.
+It is imperative that you verify compliance within all applicable weight ratings.
+Overloading your motor home will void the Limited Warranty and the warranties of many component part manufacturers.

-Periodically weigh your motorhome at a public scale to determine proper load distribution.
+Periodically weigh your motor home at a public scale to determine proper load distribution.
 To obtain the side-to-side weights, there needs to be enough space on either side of the scale to accommodate the motor home being partially off the scale.